kratman/LICHEM_QMMM/README.md

 ### Updates

 LICHEM is still in the early stages of development.
 Please report all bugs so that the code can be updated quickly.
-A list of known issues and the development timeline are available in the doc directory.
+Bugs should be reported through the GitHub issues interface.
+A list of known issues and the development timeline are available in the doc directory or on the GitHub page.

 Development versions of LICHEM are kept in a private repository.
 Large changes to the code or the addition of new features (multipoles, diffuse charges,